-Lebanon's education pillars were hit hard by 2020's cacophony of crises.
-The August 4 explosion, according to post-blast Ministry of Education and Higher Education (MEHE) reports, destroyed and/or damaged at least 199 schools (90 public, 109 private), 5 technical and vocational compounds, including 20 buildings, as well as 32 higher education facilities.
-The financial collapse and liquidity issues have made it difficult for families to afford schooling locally, as more and more institutions only accept cash payment - whilst it has become exceedingly difficult to finance any education abroad, given the banks' ever-increasing limits on international transfers.
-Add to this the effects of Covid-19, which has pushed schooling norms online, creating a digital barrier for schooling - requiring students to have hardware and internet to be part of the classroom - at a time where 50% of the Lebanese are under the poverty line.
+Lebanon's education pillars continue to struggle after they were hit hard by 2020's cacophony of crises.
+The August 4 explosion, according to post-blast Ministry of Education and Higher Education (MoEHE) reports, destroyed and/or damaged at least 199 schools (90 public, 109 private), 5 technical and vocational compounds, including 20 buildings, as well as 32 higher education facilities.
+The financial collapse and liquidity issues have made it difficult for families to afford schooling locally, as more and more institutions only accept cash payment - while it has become nearly impossible to finance any education abroad, given the banks' ever-increasing limits on international transfers.
+Add to this the effects of COVID-19, which has pushed schooling norms online, creating a digital barrier for schooling (requirements of hardware and internet to be part of the classroom) at a time where 50 percent of the Lebanese are under the poverty line.

-Even before 2020 hit, Lebanon faced the need to overhaul its education system in line with emerging understandings of emotional and social development processes and with emerging understandings of emotional and social development processes and knowledge acquisition of children and youth.
+Even before 2020 hit, Lebanon faced the need to overhaul its education system in line with emerging understandings of emotional and social development processes and knowledge acquisition of children and youth.
 Given the fragmentations of the existing system, especially along the lines of private and public schooling, an improvement of overall education outcomes is needed across institutions, from kindergarten to high school, universities, and vocational schools.
 Under consideration of the shrinking ability of households to finance quality education from their own resources, and with regard to the importance of education that enables today's youth to sustain themselves in a digital economy, the importance of revising and reinventing education systems from angles of financing and pedagogics is heightened.
 Academic institutions across the country are generally under-funded and operate with little oversight.
 There is little consistency in education policy and Lebanon's students emerge into a labor market that is incapable of absorbing the high number of graduates, exacerbating brain drain.